Pál Teleki: Germany demands Hungary's assistance

 In 1940, Germany used the Soviet Union's imminent movement to take over Bessarabia as an excuse to prepare to occupy the vital Romanian oil fields.
 Germany's General Staff approached Hungary's General Staff and sought passage of its troops through Hungary and for Hungary's participation in the takeover.
 Germany held out Transylvania as Hungary's reward.
 The Hungarian government resisted, desired to remain neutral and held out some hope for assistance from the Italians.
 Hungary sent a special envoy to Rome: "For the Hungarians there arises the problem either of letting the Germans pass, or opposing them with force.
 In either case the Hungarian liberty would come to an end".
 Mussolini replied, "How could this ever be since I am Hitler's ally and intend to remain so?"
 However, Teleki allowed German troops to cross Hungarian territory into southern Romania, with the reward in August 1940 of the return to Hungary of a large part of Teleki's ancestral Transylvanian homeland in the Second Vienna Award.
-In November, Teleki's government signed the Tripartite Pact, a move that would come back to haunt him only a few months later.